-Whenever it comes to headphones, Samsung is last name that we will think over the popular brands like House of Marley, Sennheiser, SoundMagic or Audio-Technica.
-But recently, Samsung have been getting into the headphone’s business & have released a couple of headphones in the line.
-Samsung level U is one of their early offering in the Bluetooth headset lineup.
-This headset was launched way back in 2016, but is still a solid performer for it’s price.
+Whenever it comes to headphones, Samsung is the last name that we will think of over popular brands like House of Marley, Sennheiser, SoundMagic, or Audio-Technica.
+But recently, Samsung has been getting into the headphone’s business & has released a couple of headphones in the line.
+Samsung Level U is one of their early offering in the Bluetooth headset lineup.
+This headset was launched way back in 2016 but is still a solid performer for its price.
 Samsung Level U Bluetooth headset is available for INR 2999. (which fits well under the $40 price bracket)

 Design & built

 Samsung Level U Bluetooth headsets do come in 2 different colors; Blue & Gold.
-I have have got the blue color variant, which looks very much decent.
-Talking about the box & packaging, these headsets do come in a very simple packaging with headsets, two different sized ear tips, one winged ear-tip & a manual as standard.
-You wont find anything fancy inside the box.
+I have got a blue color variant, which looks very much decent.
+Talking about the box & packaging, these headsets do come in very simple packaging with headsets, two different sized ear tips, one-winged ear-tip & a manual as standard.
+You won’t find anything fancy inside the box.
 Now coming towards the headset itself, Level U is a neckband style Bluetooth headset.
-It sits around your neck with open type ear-tips hanging out from both the ends.
+It sits around your neck with open type ear-tips hanging out from both ends.

-Ear-tips have magnets in them to help them stay close, when you are not using them.
+Ear-tips have magnets in them to help them stay close when you are not using them.
 But I do find these magnets less effective, as they usually get apart easily.
-Level U Headset is a plastic based neckband, with two flexible stems attached on both sides so it can fit around your neck without any issues.
+Level U Headset is a plastic-based neckband, with two flexible stems attached on both sides so it can fit around your neck without any issues.
 However, those stems are really delicate & could break easily from the flexible joints.
-These headsets have dual microphone setup (one on the right stem & other on the part that sits on your back) for better audio capturing & noise reduction.
-Right stem also have 3 multi-function buttons., Volume up & down with a play/pause button.
+These headsets have a dual microphone setup (one on the right stem & the other on the part that sits on your back) for better audio capturing & noise reduction.
+The right stem also has 3 multi-function buttons., Volume up & down with a play/pause button.
 Volume up & down button can be doubled as rewind & fast forward respectively, on long press.
 And long-pressing play/pause button can get you into Bluetooth pairing mode or will activate your default voice assistant.

-Due to it’s ear tip style, sound leaks is quite evident & people near you could actually listen to what you are listening.
-Also, despite being lightweight & comfortable, you’ll require sometime to get used to the ear tips after experimenting with the supplied ear tip covers.
+Due to its ear tip style, sound leaks are quite evident & people near you could actually listen to what you are listening to.
+Also, despite being lightweight & comfortable, you’ll require some time to get used to the ear tips after experimenting with the supplied ear tip covers.
 Also, I had no complains or issues with the connection, range & call quality.
 It checks on everything very well.

 Battery Backup & Other Features

 Battery backup is the one department, where you’ll find these headsets ‘money spent well‘ gadget.
-I was easily getting more than 9 hours of battery life on these & I do listen to my music at highest volume all the time.
-House of Marley’s Smiles Jamaica Wireless were my daily headsets but I had to charge them on daily basis, but with these I can easily take them around with me for almost 2 days.
+I was easily getting more than 9 hours of battery life on these & I do listen to my music at the highest volume all the time.
+House of Marley’s Smiles Jamaica Wireless was my daily headsets but I had to charge them on daily basis, but with these, I can easily take them around with me for almost 2 days.

-Samsung does have an app for their Level U line of products, that you can use to check battery & give access to notification, so that your headset can play notification text without you picking up your phone.
-You can download Samsung level from Playstore for Android.
-(Unfortunately, There is no such app for iOS)
+Samsung does have an app for their Level U line of products, that you can use to check battery & give access to the notification so that your headset can play notification text without you picking up your phone.
+You can download the Samsung level from Playstore for Android.
+(Unfortunately, there is no such app for iOS)

-With every other earphone being an earplug-type, Level U do bring something different on the table & will definitely attract people those who for some reason don’t like earplugs.
-You really can’t go with these headsets, however take extra care while handling those flexible stems, they can break easily from the joint & above that, these don’t have any sort of water resistance.
+With every other earphone being an earplug-type, Level U does bring something different to the table & will definitely attract people those who for some reason don’t like earplugs.
+You really can’t go with these headsets, however, take extra care while handling those flexible stems, they can break easily from the joint & above that, these don’t have any sort of water resistance.
 (Do keep that in mind before buying)